CrayLabs/SmartSim/examples/LAMMPS/melt/README.rst

-In this tutorial, the SmartSim experiment consists of a SmartSim model entity for the LAMMPS simulation and a SmartSim mdoel entity to intake and plot atom position information from the SmartSim database.
+In this tutorial, the SmartSim experiment consists of a SmartSim model entity for the LAMMPS simulation and a SmartSim model entity to intake and plot atom position information from the SmartSim database.
 The experiment is configured to utilize the Slurm launcher and a 3 node KeyDB redis cluster database.
 The